iXerol/Reversi/README.md

-Reversi for iPhone 6, 6s, 7.
-Mostly me playing around with swift
+Reversi for 4.7-inch & 5.5-inch iPhones.